therealOri/GCMlib/README.md

 # Disclaimer
 I am not liable or responsible for any data loss or destruction of any kind when using GCMlib.
 If you lose data and do not have backups then that is solely on you.
-> This disclaimer mainly comes from me noticing that if what you are trying to decrypt is to large, it will just error.
-Idk what causes this or why as encrypting would work just fine..
-So remember to be careful of what you encrypt and make sure to have plenty of backups.
 __ __